SnootyMonkey/Falkland-CMS/index.md

 * nil.org - a complete guide to nihilism
 * 8-bit '80's - a site to exhibit an extensive retro video game collection
 * The Pitiful Pirates - a history of the Tampa Bay Buccaneers from 1976-1995

-### Who is this for?

-Falkland CMS is for anyone who wants to collect, curate, organize and present the knowledge that exists in the world about a particular topic:

-* bibliographers and librarians
-* digital curators and archivists
-* museum and exhibit curators
-* scholars and professors
-* teachers and students
-* historical organizations
-* collectors, hobbyists and enthusiasts

 ### Who is this not for?